IvanaHybenova/How_I_set_up_ETL_process_and_automated_reporting_in_my_company/Article_part1.md

 And now we are ready to pull the table, again into properly formated data frame.
 Again we are going to use environment variables, instead of hard coding the credentials into the script.

 Since Airtable is a database, where multiple tables are connected, I had to deal with fixing the relations.
 Let's say we have three tables: Customers, Products and Orders.
-If you download Orders table, in column with Product name you will end up with id of the product instead of its name, and the same for customer name column.
+If you download Orders table, in column with product name you will end up with id of the product instead of its name, and the same for customer name column.
 Therefore I made sure, that I kept, not just the fields of the table I am downloading but also id of each row, so I could merge the tables later on correctly.

 ```python
 import os